 The housing crisis continues to worsen as cities pass even more regulations on the industry while doubling down on rent control and other types of restrictive rules.
-In many of California’s towns, this reality has become almost impossible to ignore, with officials now close to outlawing short-term rentals.
+In many of California’s towns, this reality has become almost impossible to ignore, with officials now close to outlawing short-term rental apps such as AirBnB.

 But despite what these cities’ rules say, people still have an incentive to rent their homes, especially where housing access is lacking.
 Needless to say, these people find no other option but to explore loopholes.

 In the end, all these regulations do is to make criminals out of residents.

 San Francisco, the epicenter of California’s housing crisis, has tight regulations governing short-term rentals, making it nearly impossible for anyone to rent their homes on apps such as AirBnB, HomeAway, and VRBO.
 But despite this difficulty — or perhaps because of it — people are using the registration process the city imposes on anyone wanting to rent their home to game the system.